lmfit/lmfit-py/doc/fitting.rst

    :type  iter_cb:  callable or ``None``
    :param scale_covar:  flag for scaling covariance matrix and uncertainties to reduced chi-square (``leastsq`` only)
    :type  scale_cover:  boolean, default ``True``
-   :param kws:      dictionary to pass as keywords to the underlying scipy.optimize method.
+   :param kws:      dictionary to pass as keywords to the underlying :mod:`scipy.optimize` method.
    :type  kws:      dict
    :return: Minimizer object, which can be used to inspect goodness-of-fit
             statistics, or to re-run fit.